-The federal and provincial governments share jurisdiction over life and health insurers.
-Federal supervision encompasses Canadian-owned insurers and branches of foreign companies holding more than 90 per cent of industry assets.
+The federal and provincial governments share jurisdiction over life and health, and property and casualty insurers.
+Federal supervision encompasses Canadian-owned insurers and branches of foreign companies.
 In general, the provinces regulated licensing and marketing, while OSFI conducts prudential reviews of the companies to determine their financial soundness.
-Assuris ensures that member companies' policies will be continued, within limits, and generally according to their terms, in the event of an insolvency.
+PACCIC and Assuris ensure that member companies' policies will be continued, within limits, and generally according to their terms, in the event of an insolvency.

 This section of our Web site contains a wide range of publications and information relating specifically to domestic and foreign insurance companies.
 Listings of the federally regulated insurance companies in Canada can be found in the Who We Regulate section of this Web site.